WeiRui-Wang/Pipeline/README.md

 Purpose: Pass sensitive setup information to the pipeline via  a `.env` file.

 Set Up:
-1. Create a .env file accessible to the repo.
+1. Create a .env file accessible to the repo based on `.env.template`
-2. Generate/add a personal [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) such as
+2. Generate and update with a personal [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-``
-token=ExampleGeneratedToken
-``

 3. Information automatially stored:
 - VM Connection Information

+Potential Error:
-Error: "You should have a .env containing project specific environment variables"
+ "You should have a .env containing project specific environment variables"

 Solution: Create .env file